GoogleChrome/developer.chrome.com/site/en/blog/colrv1-fonts/index.md

 adding gradients, compositing and blending, and improved internal shape reuse for crisp and compact font files that compress well.

-{% Aside 'caution' %}
+{% Aside %}
 Examples in this blog post require a browser that supports COLRv1 fonts.
 Try viewing this post in Chrome 98 or above.
 {% endAside %}

-## Color Now
+## Color now

 On the web, text is generally drawn in a color specified in CSS.
 The font does not define any particular color, it just indicates where pixels should be placed.
-That's usually a good thing, CSS lets the author flexibly choose a color.
-However, sometimes a glyph has multiple colors and those colors have meaning.
+That's usually a good thing.
+CSS lets the author flexibly choose a color.
+However, sometimes a glyph contains multiple colors that together have meaning.
 For example, this flag {% Img src="image/roKb5a4ddjOSoIbxRFI9kDeuVvE2/8hQhmhh6F8Ff7kquy4mB.png", alt="Transgender flag consisting of pale blue and pale pink stripes.", height="16", width="16" %} with light blue, pink, and white stripes would not convey the same meaning if it was simply drawn in the current text color.

-Today, for most users, emoji are the only color fonts they see.
-Emoji typically appear on the web via the system emoji font, or by inserting images (which has its own complications, {% Img src="image/roKb5a4ddjOSoIbxRFI9kDeuVvE2/uFlyeIll20cgXsyl7npT.png", alt="Panda emoji with sad facial expression.", height="16", width="16" %}).
+Today, for most users, emojis are the only color fonts they see.
+Emojis typically appear on the web via the system emoji font, or by inserting images (which has its own complications, {% Img src="image/roKb5a4ddjOSoIbxRFI9kDeuVvE2/uFlyeIll20cgXsyl7npT.png", alt="Panda emoji with sad facial expression.", height="16", width="16" %}).
 Large file sizes especially for bitmap-based color fonts have made it difficult to use web fonts for emoji.
 By supporting COLRv1, we hope to see a proliferation of creative color font use on the web and beyond.

-## Show me your Colors
+## Show me your colors

 We've created a couple of examples for you to play with: